 Time – 7 to 15 hours, depending on the connecting destination

 Price – $50-150, with links via Koh Samui being the priciest

 There are stacks of options for flying between Bangkok and Koh Phangan, even though the party-mad island doesn’t actually have an airport of its own (yet – watch this space!).
 Going by air basically means choosing any number of nearby arrival points, either on the Thai mainland or another island in the Thai Gulf.
 Then, you’ll transfer to Phangan by boat.
 Thankfully, 12Go.asia makes it really easy to score combo tickets for both legs, with a search tool that links flight arrivals with transfers to ferry ports.

-To land the closest to Koh Phangan and leave yourself the shortest ferry ride, be sure to search for flights to Koh Samui.
+To land the closest to Koh Phangan and leave yourself the shortest ferry ride, be sure to search for flights to Koh Samui Airport.
 These are quite highly sought after in the high season (November-March).
 That means they might cost a little extra, but there should be plenty of options, with popular Bangkok Airways operating the bulk of the connections out of Suvarnabhumi Airport.
-Once at Samui Airport, you’ll need to go to the Big Buddha Pier to catch the boat across to Thong Sala.
-At its shortest, the trip can be done in around seven hours total.
+Once at Koh Samui Airport, you’ll need to go to on of the ferry piers (Big Buddha Pier, Lipa Noi Pier or Nathon Pier) to catch the boat across to Thong Sala Pier on Koh Phangan.
+At its shortest, the entire journey can be done in around seven hours total.